emplv/epk-notifications/README.md

 Notifications system for any React project.
 Easy to initialize and use.
 **Can use** localStorage to save all closed custom made notifications.

-Add itself to the DOM, create each notification as a new React component, which unmount itself, when closed.
+Adds itself to the DOM, create each notification as a new React component, which unmount itself, when closed.

+Easy, clean, fast.

 ## Usage